bneukom/LCC.net/README.md

 ![Accuracy](http://i.imgur.com/ykkyFXL.png)

-An accuracy of over 90% is in agreement with current studies using SVMs and is considered very good .
+An accuracy of over 90% is in agreement with current studies using SVMs and is considered very good.
 We can now use this classifier to generate a landcover map for the whole region.

 ## Prediction
 The whole region can be predicted using the "Predict All" button (which might take some time).
 The prediction is the rendered over the bands with a transparency set using the "Prediction Transparency" slider.
 Using a pixel based classifier might result in noise (single pixel missclassifications) which can be reduced using a simple majority filter using the "Apply Majority Filter" button.
 This results in more contiguous landcover regions.
 The prediction should look something like this: